Supplier Diversity & Equity in Contracting

 4. Get certified with the Washington State Department of Veteran Affairs (WDVA) if your business is at least 51% veteran-owned.
 When we have purchasing needs, we regularly check the WDVA directory.

-6. Keep abreast of goods and services bid opportunities.
+6. Stay informed about bid opportunities for goods and services.
 Once you have registered in WEBS using your specific commodity code(s), you will receive WEBS email notifications whenever a procurement is released by any state agency that is seeking services using a commodity code for which you are registered.

-7. When responding to opportunities and preparing your bid, keep these tips in mind:
+7. When responding to opportunities and preparing your bid:

 • Ensure you read and understand the procurement document, all appendices, amendments, and other attachments.